chatox/data-mining-course/upf/upf-online-exams.md

 Your laptop for answering the Google Form.

-Your mobile for remote proctoring using Google Meet; **position it to show the space of the table where you will be solving the exam, the laptop screen and you**.
+Your mobile for remote proctoring using Google Meet.

 Blank paper and a pen, ideally a black or dark pen that marks well.

-### Plug your devices
+### Plug your devices and position your mobile

 Make sure your devices will not run out of battery.
 Consider keeping them plugged.

+Ensure your mobile is positioned it **to show the space of the table where you will be solving the exam, the laptop screen, and you**.
+You must keep, at all times, the video conference on the phone with a correct camera position.

 ## During the exam

 ### Open the exam

-Ensure your mobile is in the indicated position.
-You must keep, at all times, the video conference on the phone with a correct camera position.

 You will receive through Aula Global a link to a Google Form to answer the exam.

 :pencil: You should save your answers often, in case your computer crashes.
-You can click submit as many times as you want, and come back to editing your answers.
+You can click *submit* as many times as you want, and come back to editing your answers.
 All answers can be edited multiple times until the deadline, except the ones that are answered with a photo.

 :warning: For questions that are answered with a photo, prepare your answer on paper in a readable manner but **do not upload it** until 10 minutes before the deadline.
 The reason is (a) those answers cannot be modified, and (b) you may need to use your mobile.